SAIS-S2S-Technology/Roadmap/README.md

 The reading list gives you insights into what we're thinking about and how we're thinking about it.

+## How to proceed from here

+### For general information

+Please refer to the [overview](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/Overview.md).

 ### For potential advisers

 Please refer to the version of the presentation listed under [ADVISER deck](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ADVISER%20deck.pdf).